elmtree-askmo/cloudcannon-app/content/learn/science/why-is-the-peer-review-process-crucial-in-scientific-communication.md

 url: /learn/science/questions/why-is-the-peer-review-process-crucial-in-scientific-communication
 score: -1.0
 related_article1:
-    id: 163348
+    id: 163351
-    title: How does a hypothesis differ from a prediction in scientific research?
+    title: >-
+        Why is it important to keep constants in an experiment?
     subject: Science
-    url: /learn/science/questions/how-does-a-hypothesis-differ-from-a-prediction-in-scientific-research
+    url: /learn/science/questions/why-is-it-important-to-keep-constants-in-an-experiment
 related_article2:
     id: 163350
+    title: >-
-    title: How do independent and dependent variables differ in an experiment?
+        How do independent and dependent variables differ in an experiment?
     subject: Science
     url: /learn/science/questions/how-do-independent-and-dependent-variables-differ-in-an-experiment
 related_article3:
     id: 163350
+    title: >-
-    title: How do independent and dependent variables differ in an experiment?
+        How do independent and dependent variables differ in an experiment?
     subject: Science
     url: /learn/science/questions/how-do-independent-and-dependent-variables-differ-in-an-experiment
 related_article4:
-    id: 163350
+    id: 163349
-    title: How do independent and dependent variables differ in an experiment?
+    title: >-
+        What is the importance of having a control group in an experimental design?
     subject: Science
-    url: /learn/science/questions/how-do-independent-and-dependent-variables-differ-in-an-experiment
+    url: /learn/science/questions/what-is-the-importance-of-having-a-control-group-in-an-experimental-design
 related_article5:
-    id: 163352
+    id: 163351
-    title: What are the key considerations for unbiased data collection in scientific research?
+    title: >-
+        Why is it important to keep constants in an experiment?
     subject: Science
-    url: /learn/science/questions/what-are-the-key-considerations-for-unbiased-data-collection-in-scientific-research
+    url: /learn/science/questions/why-is-it-important-to-keep-constants-in-an-experiment
 ---

 &nbsp;